 Don’t get me wrong.
-These tools are super helpful but know when to draw the line about the numbers they provide you because they are not perfect.
+These tools are helpful but know when to draw the line about the numbers they provide you because they are imperfect.

 8. Digital PR Alone Suffices For Link Building

-In some other world, especially marketers who are more “PR-Inclined”, they reason: “Why go through so much hell for just one backlink from guest post when I can publish my PR article on multiple websites all at once?”
-Well, PR is PR and that defines the purpose of your article.
+In some other world, especially marketers who are more “PR-Inclined”, they reason: “Why go through so much hell for just one backlink from the guest post when I can publish my PR article on multiple websites all at once?”
+Well, PR is PR, which defines your article’s purpose.
 SEO is more encompassing.

-While Ditigal PR is good PR sake and helps you diversify your link building strategies, it does not replace every other link building strategies and should not stand alone.
+While Digital PR is good for PR’s sake and helps you diversify your link-building strategies, it does not replace every other link-building strategy and should not stand alone.

 9. Without Sitemap, A Website Cannot Be Crawled By Search Engines

-Sitemaps are indeed very good to improve the structure of your site and helps to communicate that structure to the search engines.
-However, in my experience, I’ve seen clients websites that have no sitemaps but are getting organic search traffic.
-This means that their website pages are being crawled by the search engines.
+Sitemaps are indeed very good for improving the structure of your site and help to communicate that structure to the search engines.
+However, in my experience, I’ve seen clients’ websites that have no sitemaps but are getting organic search traffic.
+This means that search engines are crawling their website pages.

-Don’t it wrong here.
-Sitemaps are good and I strongly encourage you to have one.
-However, you can strongly debunk anyone who tells you that without SITEMAPS your contents or website CANNOT be crawled by the search engines.
+Don’t it wrong here?
+Sitemaps are good, and I strongly encourage you to have one.
+However, you can strongly debunk anyone who tells you that without SITEMAPS, your content or website CANNOT be crawled by search engines.

 10. External Backlinks MUST Have Your Keyword Anchor Texts To Rank

-Many times, you are being told to use keywords you want to rank for in your anchor text when building backlinks, maybe on guest posts articles.
+You are often told to use keywords you want to rank for in your anchor text when building backlinks, maybe on guest post articles.

-Well, if you are using the exact key phrase in anchor texts on multiple external websites, you are in danger of being penalized by the search engines.
-The search would easily sense that someone is influencing the link building process.
+The search would easily sense that someone is influencing the link-building process.
 Meanwhile, the ideal standard is that links should come naturally because I find value in your content.

-It is practically impossible for 5 different websites with different people to point to your website using the exact same anchor texts.
+It is practically impossible for five different websites with different people to point to your website using the exact same anchor texts.

 11. Table of Content Improves Search Engine Ranking

-Table of contents are specifically meant for your readers – humans, not the algorithm.
+The table of contents is meant for your readers – humans, not the algorithm.
 They help your readers to see the structure of your content at a glance and possibly jump to the section they need.

-It’s better to place much more importance to animates (humans) than inanimate things algorithm.
+Placing much more importance on animates (humans) than the inanimate things algorithm is better.

-While Table of content could make your search result richer, like featured snippets would, it does not in any way influence your ranking.
+While the Table of content could make your search result richer, as featured snippets would, it does not in any way influence your ranking.

 12. You Must Manually Search For Backlink To Improve Your Ranking

-You can actually have an improve ranking on the Search Engines without hunting for backlinks.
-I know about 3 friend’s website with the same strategy.
+You can actually have an improved ranking on the Search Engines without hunting for backlinks.
+I know about three friends’ websites with the same strategy.
 So, how do they do it?
 They write resourceful and high quality content that fetches them backlinks naturally.

 They’ve never attempted to pitch guest posts or anything like that.

-While I do not discourage your link-building efforts, I’m only pointing out that you can do without it with a solid on-page SEO and resourceful content.
-However, your success largely depends on the level of competitiveness in your niche.
+While I do not discourage your link-building efforts, I’m only pointing out that you can do without it with solid on-page SEO and resourceful content.
+However, your success largely depends on your niche’s competitiveness level.

 13. AI-written Contents Have Better SEO Results That Manually-written Content

-Since the new broke out, many have claimed that there is no way google would detect an AI-written content.
+Since the news broke out, many have claimed that there is no way Google would detect AI-written content.
 Well, personally, I think it just takes one intelligent and major core update to detect this in the future.

 What’s the point here?
-Quality content written for and by humans still standout no matter what.
+Quality content was written for and by humans still stand out no matter what.